 In order to calculate the acceptance angle for a skew ray it is necessary to define the direction of the ray in two perpendicular planes.
-The geometry of the situation is illustrated in Figure 1.7 where a skew ray is shown incident on the fiber core at the point A, at an angle θ_8 to the normal at the fiber end face.
-The ray is refracted at the air- core interface before traveling to the point B in the same plane.
-The angles of incidence and reflection at the pointB are φ , which is greater than the critical angle for the core- cladding interface.
+The geometry of the situation is illustrated in Figure 1.7 where a skew ray is shown incident on the fiber core at the point A, at an angle θ_s to the normal at the fiber end face.
+The ray is refracted at the air-core interface before traveling to the point B in the same plane.
+The angles of incidence and reflection at the point B are φ , which is greater than the critical angle for the core-cladding interface.

-Figure 1.6 The helical path taken by a skew ray in an optical fiber: (a) skew ray path down the fiber; (b) cross-sectional view of the fiber point B are in the same plane, this is simply $\cos \varphi$.
-However, if the two perpendicular planes through which the ray path ABtraverses are considered, then γ is the angle between the core radius and the projection of the ray onto a plane BRS normal to the core axis, and θ is the angle between the ray and a line AT drawn parallel to the core axis.
+When considering the ray between A and B it is necessary to resolve the direction of the ray path AB to the core radius at the point B. As the incident and reflected rays at the point B are in the same plane, this is simply $\cos \varphi$.
+However, if the two perpendicular planes through which the ray path AB traverses are considered, then γ is the angle between the core radius and the projection of the ray onto a plane BRS normal to the core axis, and θ is the angle between the ray and a line AT drawn parallel to the core axis.
 Thus to resolve the ray path AB relative to the radius BR in these two perpendicular planes requires multiplication by $\cos \gamma$ and $\sin \theta$